fvdm/nodejs-foscam/README.md

 ## preset.go
 ### ( id, [cb] )

 Move camera to the position as stored in preset #`id`.
+You can use presets 1 to 16.

 ```js
 cam.preset.go( 3, console.log )